spmeesseman/app-publisher/README.md

 - [Perry Johnson Commit Message Standards](https://app1.development.pjats.com/doc/developernotes.md#Commit-Messages)
 - [GitHub Commit Message Standards](https://gist.github.com/stephenparish/9941e89d80e2bc58a153)
 - [Angular Commenting Standards Updated](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type)

+## Usage

+App-Publisher can be run from the command line or in Visual Studio Code using the [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) Extension.
+The Task Explorer extension will automatically detect .publishrc.json files in a project, and display the tasks within an app-publisher node.

+From the command line, the following command can be executed:

+    cd project_root
+    node app-publisher -p ps --no-ci

+A dry run can also be performed with the --dry-run option:

+    cd project_root
+    node app-publisher -p ps --no-ci --dry-run

 ### Usage - Configuration File